On this page:

-There are several ways to navigate from a browser snapshot to its correlated business transaction.
-The following steps show you one possible way.
+The steps below provide one way to navigate from a browser snapshot to a correlated business transaction.

 - From the Browser App Dashboard, click Browser Snapshots.

-- You should now only see browser snapshots that have transaction snapshots as seen below:
+- In the Server Side filters, check Server Snapshot Exists.
+You should now only see browser snapshots that have transaction snapshots as seen below:

 - Double-click one of the browser snapshots to open the Browser Snapshot Details dialog containing a transaction snapshot.

-- You can then click links in the transaction snapshot or transaction snapshot itself to view corresponding pages in APM.
+- Click the transaction snapshot or links in the transaction snapshot to view corresponding pages in APM.